 top of page

-Island Hopping in the Ionian Sea on a Charter Yacht, 7 Day Itinerary
+Island Hopping in Greece: a Ionian Sea on a Charter Yacht, 7 Day Itinerary

 Fertile, green and delightfully uncrowded, the Ionian Islands are on the western side of Greece, closer to Italy than Athens.
 These islands were formed by the shifting of tectonic plates.
 From thousands of years of erosion, they have been shaped into the stunning beauties they are today.
 The best way to enjoy the gorgeous beaches both pebble and sand, the numerous coves and caves, and the intriguing history is by chartering a Sailing Vessel or Motor Yacht.
 Here is our seven day cruising itineray.
 This itinerary works equally as well for sailing.